 •If your reptile is weak and not eating but is warm, minimize handling.

-•If your reptile has a prolapse (something hanging out of vent or rear) keep exposed tissues moist with sterile saline contact lens solution or sterile lubricant (ie. KY jelly), place pet on moist paper towels.
+•If your reptile has a prolapse (something hanging out of vent or rear) keep exposed tissues moist with sterile saline contact lens solution or sterile water-based lubricant (ie. KY jelly), place pet on moist paper towels.

 •If your reptile is paralyzed confine to a small enclosure and do not handle him or her.